xxxxxa-hub/ICL/README.md

 - [Contact](#contact)

 ## Overview
-LLM_calib3 is built to streamline the process of experimenting with in-context learning by providing:
+ICL is built to streamline the process of experimenting with in-context learning by providing:
 - **Data Handling:** Easy-to-use modules for loading and preprocessing various datasets.
 - **Calibration Methods:** A suite of calibration techniques to adjust model predictions and improve reliability.
 - **Inference Modules:** Efficient routines for running inference with calibrated models.